imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **Pros**

 - measurement is more granular and allows us to analyze the measurements without worrying about statistical errors,
-- in particular, it allows for granular discrimination between cost of OPCODEs located in various circumstances ("surroundings").
+- in particular, it allows for granular discrimination between cost of OPCODEs located in various circumstances.

 **Cons**